20 Tips to Improve Your Typography Skills

 Design Tip

 Fonts that are too similar don’t go well together.
-Try to create contrast by combining a serif font with a sans serif font, for example.
+Try to create contrast by pairing a serif font with a sans serif font, for example.

 7. Use Contrast